-Easy 4 km roundtrip trail leads through the flats into the canyon.
-We really needed to stretch our legs and decided to hike another 2 km to the end “marked” by triple waterfall.
-Trail is easy to follow but not marked, so read these instructions.
+An easy trail leads through the flats into the canyon.
+We really needed to stretch our legs and decided to hike another 2 km to the end “marked” by a triple waterfall.
+The trail is easy to follow but not marked, so read these instructions.

 Athabasca falls have a drop of 24 metres.
 The very bottom part of the falls is a popular area for starting a white water rafting trip on the Athabasca River.

-As we were enjoying the view, we saw a black bear walking around across the river – near the parking lot.
+The last time we’ve visited we saw a black bear walking just across the river near the parking lot.
 He looked hungry so we let him pass before getting back to the car.Make sure you keep an eye on your surroundings and carry a bear spray whenever you leave your car.

-Our biggest win of the drive was discovering Horseshoe Lake just before reaching Jasper.
+Our biggest win of the last drive was discovering Horseshoe Lake just before reaching Jasper.
 Cliff diving paradise!
 Watch here how beautiful the lake is.

-Valley of the Five Lakes
+Valley of the Five Lakes Hike

-For more about hiking in the valley and other hiking recommendations in Jasper, check out the post Hiking in Jasper National Park
+For more about hiking in the valley and other hiking recommendations in Jasper, check out the post Hiking in Jasper National Park.

-Tips for driving the Icefields Parkway:
+Tips for driving the Icefields Parkway

 – buy snacks and gas in Lake Louise before you hit the road.
 There is a gas station in Saskatchewan River Crossing which is overpriced